bob-cd/bob-cd.github.io/pages/architecture.md

 ## The Execution Model

-Like its depicted in the diagram above, Bob uses [Podman](https://podman.io/) internally as its _execution engine_.
+Like its depicted in the diagram above, Bob uses [Podman](https://podman.io/) internally as its execution engine.
 This provides an easily provisioned, isolated and disposable environment for build to take place in.
-The runners in Bob are guaranteed to be **rootless** hence are safe to be run in a cloud native environment.
+The runners in Bob runners are guaranteed to be **rootless** hence are safe to be run in a cloud native environment.
+Each runner can execute multiple pipeline runs concurrently fully isolated from each other.

 A pipeline is executed in the following way:
 1. The image provided in the pipeline is pulled by the Podman (if already not present).